 Basics of trading psychology

-Trading psychology is unique to each trader, driven by their emotions and biases.
+Trading psychology is the emotional component of an investor's decision-making process.
 Two key emotions, greed and fear, heavily influence trading outcomes.

 Greed can lead traders to irrational decisions, such as holding a position too long or investing in untested stocks for quick gains.
 On the other hand, fear causes premature exits or avoidance of risky trades, often resulting in panic selling during bear markets.